sterbini/madxp/README.md

 # madxp
 A simple package for *augmented* MADX syntax using python and markdown.

-We propose an augmented MADX syntax with a three-fold objective:
+We propose an *augmented* MADX syntax with a three-fold objective:
 1. to stay fully compatible with the standard MADX syntax and mask/macro file structure,
-2. to produce agile documentation from MADX files using markdown approach, with the principle that the documentation is *in* the code,
+2. to produce agile documentation from MADX files using markdown approach, with the principle that the documentation is *in* the code (in doing so improving the maintanability of the documentation),
 3. to run python within the MADX code to improving debugging capability (and scripting flexibility).

-We will show how to install the package and a simple example to discuss the conventions used in the augmented MADX syntax.
+We will show how to install the package and a simple example to discuss the conventions adopted.

 ## Install the package